prathameshtd/prathameshtd.github.io/_pages/about.md

 social: true
 ---

+> <span style="color:red">I am on the job market for a postdoc or full-time industry position.
+Please feel free to contact if you see a match, thank you!</span>

 I am a fifth year PhD student in Computer Science at Rutgers University.
 I am fortunate to be advised by [Prof. Jie Gao](https://sites.rutgers.edu/jie-gao/about/) and be a part of the [Theory group](https://theory.cs.rutgers.edu/).

 My research interests lie (very) broadly in the fields of algorithms and learning theory.
 My current research involves topics in differential privacy.